 The Claymore has two more regiments.
 The 4th, the Falling Angels, a parachute insignia, air assault, helicopter and parachute troops.
 The 5th, the Urbans, a house insignia, urban combat troops.

-The Peregrines, Royal Air Guards, three wings of one thousand three hundred soldiers.
-Each unit is structured to match the operational and support needs of their aircraft.
+The Peregrines, Royal Air Guards, seven wings of one thousand three hundred troops.
+Each unit’s internal structure is different to match the operational and support needs of their aircraft.
 The unit insignia is a Peregrine Falcon with wings wide in braking and claws out in strike mode, with the wing number on the falcon’s chest.
 The 1st, Brown Bombers, jet fighter bombers with aircraft painted like giant brown Peregrine Falcons.
 The 2nd, Green Birds, helicopter gunships painted jungle green.
-The 3rd, Blackbirds, troop transports in jungle green (Blackhawk helicopters and short landing / take off aircraft), unit insignia has a sword grasped in the falcon’s claws because they deliver Swords.
+The 3rd, Blackbirds, troop transports in jungle green (Blackhawk helicopters and short landing / take off aircraft), unit insignia has a sword grasped in the falcon’s claws, because they deliver Swords.

 Jessica Tandar is the second child born to a poor farming family.
 Born in late 1964, four weeks early while her mother is visiting her parents in Amarant.
 The family lives with her father’s clan while working on a farm at Marley’s Landing on the Kotar Plain.
 Her father dies in an accident on the farm when she’s four years old.
-The family stays at the farm and her mother continues working on the clan farm.
+The family stays at the farm, and her mother continues working on the clan farm.
 Family cares for family in Berant, even in-laws.
-When Jessica is eight years old and her brother Brian is eleven years old their mother marries another man who’s a cousin to their father.
-The four of them move to Carmel, because he has a new job there at a hotel; she's nine years old when this happens.
+When Jessica is eight years old, and her brother Brian is eleven years old, their mother marries another man who’s a cousin to their father.
+The four of them move to Carmel, because he has a new job there at a hotel; Jessica is nine years old when this happens.

 In Carmel Jessica joins the Martial Arts Team for school sport, and soon becomes a top competitor in the school and regional matches.
 She’s also fast to progress through the ranks of devotees of the Way of the Hand, the local form of martial arts.
 At thirteen she joins the local junior shooting club to participate in rifle and pistol competitions on weekends.
 By her fifteenth birthday she rates as marksman with both.
-Just before her sixteenth birthday in October 1980 she passes the Year 10 exams.
+Just before her sixteenth birthday in October, 1980 she passes the Year 10 exams.
 Three weeks later she receives her official results notification.
-At dinner she hands it to her mother with an application to join the Royal Guards.
-This is for her mother to sign to approve her enlistment, because she’s under eighteen years of age.
-Her mother looks at the form and at Jessica.
-Sighing softly, she signs the form.
-She now realises her daughter will never go to university, and she’s already given up on trying to teach her how to cook properly.
+At dinner Jessica hands it to her mother with an application to join the Royal Guards.
+This is for her mother to approve her enlistment, because she’s under eighteen years of age.
+Her mother looks at the form then at Jessica.
+Sighing softly she signs the form, and accepts her daughter won’t go to university, and she’s already given up on teaching her how to cook properly.

-Her application to join the Guards is accompanied by the written recommendations of two teachers and the shooting club instructor, all retired Guards.
-All speak well of her, especially her concentration and level of commitment.
+Jessica’s application to join the Guards is accompanied by the written recommendations of two teachers and the shooting club instructor, who are all retired Guards.
+All speak well of her, especially about her concentration and level of commitment.

 In the Guards